Tag Archive for: BH

 Instagram: @medley.asso

-To mark this anniversary year, the Post Office will release a stamp celebrating our Faculty’s 800th anniversary starting June 13!
-Read more in the article below.
+To mark this anniversary year, the Post Office will issue a stamp dedicated to our Faculty’s 800th anniversary starting June 13!
+Read the article below for more information.

 Did you know?
 The Post Office is issuing a stamp to celebrate our 800th anniversary!

-Starting June 13, the Post Office will issue a special stamp to celebrate our anniversary.
+Starting on June 13, the Post Office will issue a special stamp to celebrate our anniversary.

 The stamp brings together on a single image our famous and iconic Historic Building and our new Arnaud de Villeneuve Campus, even though these two structures were built 650 years apart!
-In this way, it captures the perfect paradox that defines our Faculty and its history: it is both the oldest in the world and undoubtedly one of the most modern in France.
+In this way, it illustrates the perfect paradox that defines our Faculty and its history: it is both the oldest in the world and, without a doubt, one of the most modern in France.

 As a nod to the past, Barthez and Lapeyronie were chosen to appear on this stamp, perfectly mirroring their statues, which continue to stand guard at the gates of our institution.